gbagan/purescript-js-maps/README.md

 ### Benchmark

-Js.Map.Primitive is roughly 8 times faster than Data.ObjectMap on read and writing using Int.
+Js.Map.Primitive is roughly 8 times faster than Data.ObjectMap on lookup and insertion (via `poke`) using Int (30000 lookups and 30000 insertions).

 | Data structure   | Lookup   | Insertion |
 | ---------------- | -------- | --------- |